huggingface/huggingface_hub/docs/hub/how-to-upstream.md

 *Upstream* utilities allow you to publish files to the Hub from your library.
 This guide will show you how to:

-* Use the `HfApi` class to manage a repository.
+* Use the repository-management methods available in the `huggingface_hub` package.
 * Use the `Repository` class to handle files and version control a repository with Git-like commands.

-## `HfApi`
+## `huggingface_hub` repository-management methods

-The `HfApi` class is a high-level class that wraps around HTTP requests.
-There are many valuable tasks you can accomplish with the `HfApi` class, including:
+The `huggingface_hub` package offers high-level methods that wraps around HTTP requests.
+There are many valuable tasks you can accomplish with it, including:

 - List and filter models and datasets.
 - Inspect model or dataset metadata.